chrissimpkins/vectora/README.md

 #### Testing

+The project is tested with the latest GitHub Actions macOS, Linux (Ubuntu), and Windows environment runners using the stable and beta `rustc` toolchains.

-Edit the source files, then run the unit tests and doc tests with the command:
+Edit the source files, then run the unit and doc test suite locally with the command:

 ```txt
 cargo test